AInora

 Vapi

 Vapi provides a developer-grade voice-AI infrastructure stack with EU region availability.
-Like Retell, Vapi sells the engine rather than the compliance-ready vertical solution.
+Like Retell, Vapi sells the engine rather than a compliance-ready vertical solution.
 Best fit for tech-led collection operations building their own product on top.

 Best for: Build-it-yourself EU collection ops with engineering capacity